- Dashboard lights typically have three warning levels indicating the severity of the issue with your vehicle.

-Your cars tires are the only thing between you and the road so it is essential that you keep an eye on them regularly.
+Your tires are the only thing between you and the road, so you must perform tire maintenance.

-- Inspect the tread depth and sidewalls of your tires for cracks and punctures monthly.
+- Inspect your tires’ tread depth and sidewalls monthly for cracks and punctures.

 Check your oil

-Engine oil is critical to keeping all of your car’s parts moving and without it your car will grind to a halt.
+Engine oil is critical to keeping all your car’s parts moving.
+Without it, your car will grind to a halt.

-- Ideally, you should check your oil every time you fill up on gas or every few hundred kilometres.
-If you’re low, top up as necessary.
-If you notice any oil on the floor where you’ve been parked, take your car to a mechanic to check for leaks.
+- Ideally, you should check your oil every time you fill up with gas or every few hundred kilometres.
+If you’re low, top it up as necessary.
+If you notice oil on the driveway after parking your car, take it to a mechanic to check for leaks.

-- From time to time, your oil as well as other fluids need to be completely flushed and replenished.
-So it’s important to get regular oil and fluid changes.
-Your owner’s manual will tell you how frequently this needs to be done.
+- From time to time, your oil and other fluids need to be completely flushed and replenished.
+So, it’s important to get regular oil and fluid changes.
+Your owner’s manual will tell you how frequently this needs to happen.

-In addition to your oil levels, you should also watch your coolant, brake fluid or power steering fluids.
+In addition to your oil levels, you should also watch your coolant, brake fluid, and power steering fluid levels.
 If any of these are low, have the system inspected for leaks.

 Take care of your windshield

 Change your wiper blades every six months and fill your windshield washer fluid regularly as needed.
-Keep some in your trunk too should you run out while on the road.
+Keep some in your trunk, too.
+This will come in handy should you run out while on the road.

 Clean your car regularly

-Corrosion and rust can form due to buildup of dirt and damaging chemicals.
-Protect your finish with regular visits to the car wash or by washing it yourself with auto-specific soap (not laundry detergent!).
-This is especially important in areas that use road salt during the winter months.
+Corrosion and rust can form as a result of buildup from dirt and damaging chemicals.
+Protect your finish with regular visits to the car wash or by washing it yourself with auto-specific soap.
+This chore is vital in areas that use road salt during the winter months.

-Resist the urge to use your car as storage and keep the inside clean too; You’d be surprised what thieves will steal.
+Resist the urge to use your car as a storage space and keep the inside clean.
+You’d be surprised what thieves will steal.

 Keep a car kit